The Best Bread in the World Has Only 2 Ingredients

 When I first heard about ice cream bread, I was as skeptical as you might be right about now.
 How could two ingredients (softened ice cream and self-rising flour) bake up into… bread?
 But when I sat down and wrote out the ingredients that make up ice cream (cream, sugar, eggs) and self-rising flour (flour, salt, baking powder), I realized something—I’d just written out an ingredient list for quick bread.

 In other words, it’s a cook’s most clever shortcut to baking quick bread!
+File it with these other 35 non-scary bread recipes anyone can make.

 The ice cream bread experiment